tonethar/IGME-230-Fall-2019/weekly/week-06A-notes.md

 ## III.
 Responsive Design with Media Queries

 - For Project 1 - we are skipping past LWD chapters 15 & 16 for now - and focusing in on media queries from chapter 17
+- Today let's try some of this out in the Holmes HW
 - The slides cover this pretty well, so we'll go through those - but here's some HTML & CSS we'll need later:

 ### III-A. The viewport &lt;meta> tag